Aliases for RPS6KA4 Gene

 External Ids for RPS6KA4 Gene

 This gene encodes a member of the RSK (ribosomal S6 kinase) family of serine/threonine kinases.
 This kinase contains 2 non-identical kinase catalytic domains and phosphorylates various substrates, including CREB1 and ATF1.
 The encoded protein can also phosphorylate histone H3 to regulate certain inflammatory genes.
 Several transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Jan 2016]

 GeneCards Summary for RPS6KA4 Gene

 RPS6KA4 (Ribosomal Protein S6 Kinase A4) is a Protein Coding gene.
 Diseases associated with RPS6KA4 include Coffin-Lowry Syndrome.
-Among its related pathways are ERK Signaling and L1CAM interactions.
+Among its related pathways are CNTF Signaling and Melanocyte Development and Pigmentation.
 Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is RPS6KA5.

 UniProtKB/Swiss-Prot Summary for RPS6KA4 Gene